online college will grant transfer credit from accredited colleges or

 not awarded for Basic Training or for vocational/technical level

-Joseph's College will award credit for passing scores on the following exams.
+Joseph's College will award credit for passing scores on challenge exams that

-Students may receive up to 30 undergraduate credits through examinations.
-Saint
+may receive up to 30 undergraduate credits through challenge examinations.

-Joseph's College CLEP identification number is 3764 and the DSST identification
+Saint Joseph's College CLEP identification number is 3764 and the DSST

 College Credit Recommendation Service